Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Observations

-The following conservative approach was used to assess the noise level in $I_{1.3\mathrm{mm}}$.
+We estimate that the noise level in the $I_{1.3\mathrm{mm}}$ image is 16.6~$\mu$Jy\,beam$^{-1}$, where beam = $19.7\times12.9$~mas.
+The following conservative approach was used to obtain this estimate.
 We first measured the noise in the restored image (comparable to a CLEAN restoration), in natural weights.
 This was done by calculating the standard deviation inside small boxes devoid of bright continuum emission, but including synthesis imaging artifacts.
 This measurement was repeated over several regions, and the largest standard deviation was adopted as systematic noise.
-This amounts to $\sigma_{\rm natural}\!=\!56$~$\mu$Jy~beam$^{-1}$, in the $\Omega_\mathrm{nat}$ beam.
-Second, we assummed that the noise in $I_{1.3\mathrm{mm}}$ was worse by a factor of $\sqrt{N_b}$, where $N_b \sim 9 = \Omega_b/\Omega_\mathrm{nat}$ is the number of {\tt uvmem} beams inside the natural-weight beams.
-The resulting noise level in $I_{1.3\mathrm{mm}}$ is $\sigma_{\rm MEM}\!=\!13.2~\mu$Jy\,beam$^{-1}$, in the $\Omega_b$ {\tt uvmem} beam.
+This amounts to $\sigma_{\rm total}\!=\!56$~$\mu$Jy~beam$^{-1}$, in the $\Omega_\mathrm{nat}$ beam.
+Second, we assummed that the noise in $I_{1.3\mathrm{mm}}$ was worse by a factor of $\sqrt{N_b}$, where $N_b \sim 11.4 = \Omega_\mathrm{nat}/\Omega_b$ is the number of {\tt uvmem} beams inside the natural-weight beams.
+The resulting noise level in $I_{1.3\mathrm{mm}}$ is thus $\sigma_{\rm MEM}\!=\!16.6~\mu$Jy\,beam$^{-1}$, in the $\Omega_b$ {\tt uvmem} beam, after dividing for $\Omega_\mathrm{nat}/\Omega_b$.
+A similar estimate of the noise level can be obtained by assuming that a perfect deconvolution would yield the same point-source sensitivity as the dirty map in natural weights, with the thermal noise in natural weights.

-Channel maps of $^{12}$CO emission were constructed with {\tt tclean}, on the continuum-subtracted data (continuum subtraction performed with CASA task {\tt uvcontsub}).
-We used a Briggs weighting scheme with a robust parameter of 1.0, which yield the best results in terms of achieving good signal-to-noise without compromising on resolution.
-Channel maps were produced with a spectral resolution of 0.5 km s$^{-1}$.
-Each channel map has an RMS noise of 1.2 mJy beam$^{-1}$, for a CLEAN beam of 0\farcs076$\times$0\farcs057.